AcademySoftwareFoundation/OpenTimelineIO/README_contrib.md

 by the OpenTimelineIO community.
 Those contributions may have involved challenging external dependencies, and may not have the same level of support as the core.

-The team is in the process of phasing out this area in favor of using individual repos within the
+The adapters previously found in the contrib area have been moved to individual repos within the
 [OpenTimelineIO GitHub Organization](https://github.com/OpenTimelineIO/).